Call our licensed agents toll free 844.855.0163

 Who needs flood insurance?

 You need flood insurance if you live in a flood zone and your mortgage company requires it.
-Can you get flood insurance if you don’t live in a flood zone?
-Yes; in fact, many flood insurance claims come outside of flood zones.
+However, flood insurance is important for nearly everyone, even outside flood zones.

 • Mortgage lenders require homebuyers in designated flood plains (aka Special Flood Hazard Areas, or SFHAs) to purchase flood insurance.
 You're not required to get flood insurance if you don't live in a flood zone and have a mortgage.